Bushnell Engage X 10×42 Binoculars Review

 Robust manufacturing despite the few optical defects

+Even though the optical components may have some flaws, Bushnell always emphasizes the other parts of their binoculars.
+The various moving parts are correctly assembled on the chassis with no residual play or jolts.
 The tubes are linked together by a fairly wide junction axis, which reflects the good solidity of the spacing mechanism.
-The finishes are excellent and the inside of the tubes is very matt.
+Finishes are excellent, and the inside of the tubes is very matt.
 No reflection is visible on these.

 Advantageous minimum focusing distance